SamuelWhitton/natural-daina/README.md

 ## Visibility and Inheritance of Constructors and Type Methods

+= each visibility and no visibility for type method, [generic doesnt matter for class visibility] = each visibility and no visibility for constructor methods [inherited constructor does not cause the type method of the constructor to be inherited] [generic doesnt matter for class visibility]
-=for constructor the first - or + conflicts with other constructors, and the second and third conflicts with other constructors and also type methods
+= constructor can be blocked by type method inherited or in the class, but constructor cant override = for constructor the last - or + conflicts only with other self constructors, and the first and second conflicts with type methods
-= default constructor visibility (+++) and type method visibility (++-) = overriding
+= default constructor visibility (+++) and type method visibility (++-) = overriding with type methods (no overriding for constructors) [visibility of type methods cant be decreased when inheriting]
-=constructors cannot access private type methods =constructors conflicting with type methods (whwen class or public visiibility for constructor) and vice versa +For resolving these issues, [see overloading and underloading](#overloading-and-underloading)
+= constructors and instance methods cannot access private type methods = resolving conflicts with constructors and type methods using underloading, and overloading automatically when inherited, [see overloading and underloading](#overloading-and-underloading), [Duplicate Inheritance](#duplicate-inheritance)
-= overriding type methods
-= cant override constructor except with type method (kind of) =inherited constructor does not cause the type method of the constructor to be inherited = constructor never inherited
-=visibility of type methods cant either be decreased either can constructor = generic doesnt matter for class visibility
-= constructor cannot override inherited type method, you must create type method for that = [Duplicate Inheritance](#duplicate-inheritance) and resolving of duplicate methods

 ## Void Identifier